tloeber/MLOps-best-practices/ML/readme.md

 # Creating a state-of-the-art ML ecosystem
 - **Most companies are overly focused on modeling, which is just a small piece of the overall ML lifecycle.**
-Modeling is increasingly becoming a solved problem, as the best solutions for many use cases are becoming increasingly standardized, and we can increasingly leverage pre-trained models (especially in NLP and computer vision).
+Modeling is increasingly becoming a solved problem, as the best models for many use cases are becoming increasingly standardized, and we can increasingly leverage pre-trained models (especially in NLP and computer vision).
   - AutoML & Declarative ML: